twalt007/lfz-dev/.github/PULL_REQUEST_TEMPLATE.md

 #### **Pre-Review Quality Checklist:**

+- [ ] This pull request contains the latest changes from the main development branch
+- [ ] All build files in this pull request contain the latest source code changes
+- [ ] I have added tests that prove my fix is effective or that my feature works
 - [ ] New and existing unit tests pass locally with my changes
-- [ ] I have added tests that prove my fix is effective or that my feature works
 - [ ] My changes generate no new warnings
 - [ ] I have tested this change in the following browsers:
   - [ ] Chrome